lin380/coursebook/docs/04-approaching-analysis.md

 <p style="font-weight:bold; color:red;">DRAFT</p>

 > Lies, damn lies, and statistics
+>
-> ---Benjamin Disraeli (popularized by Mark Twain)
+> --- Benjamin Disraeli (popularized by Mark Twain)

 > Statistical thinking will one day be as necessary for efficient citizenship as the ability to read and write.
+>
-> --H.G.
+> --- H.G.
 Wells

 <div class="rmdkey">
 <p>The essential questions for this chapter are:</p>